 It is a welcome commentary on this and other counts.
 The DSA is a large and growing organization in the U.S., so the statement’s reach is considerable.
 On Facebook, 647 people have ‘liked’ it.
 The writer is directly countering the political views of certain leftists in the United States and Europe who have become right-wing socialists by virtue of their support for, or indifference to, the growing efforts to violently overthrow governments coming into conflict with the major Western imperialist powers.
 The list of those countries and governments being targeted includes the capitalist governments of Syria, Iran and Russia and also the socialist government of Venezuela.

 Another recent and welcome commentary on Syria is written by Canadian researcher and writer Greg Shupak.
 It is titled ‘U.S. out of Syria’ and was published in Jacobin on April 18.
 The appearance of the commentary in Jacobin is doubly noteworthy because the publication has voiced pro-regime-change arguments in its pages while carefully limiting opposing viewpoints.

 Left-wing advocacy for regime change

-The leftists’ pro-regime change views have dogged the Western left.
-Resulting divisions and disorientation have weakened the potential for broad, antiwar actions that could challenge the regime-change chaos and humanitarian disasters created by imperialism in the Middle East and challenge the growing threats against the Venezuelan people and their revolutionary government.
+Pro-regime change views have dogged the Western left ever since the eruption of civil conflict in Syria and its transformation into a regime-change war supported and financed by the Western powers and Saudi Arabia.
+Resulting divisions and disorientation on the left have weakened the potential for broad, antiwar actions that could challenge the regime-change chaos and humanitarian disasters created by imperialism in the Middle East and challenge the growing threats against the Venezuelan people and their revolutionary government.

 R.L.
 Stephens challenges one of the tenets of the leftist argument for overthrowing the Syrian government, which is denial of the regime change intentions of U.S. imperialism.
 He writes: